9 ways to save big on holiday shopping

 Capital One Shopping and Honey

 Capital One Shopping is an extension (available on Google Chrome, Mozilla Firefox, Microsoft Edge and Safari; extension not available on a mobile device) that helps you find what you’re looking for at a discount.
 While you’re shopping, the tool will alert you if it finds a lower price.

 There’s no need to spend hours searching for a better deal.
-You don’t need to be a Capital One customer to use it and this extension can help you save money everywhere you navigate.
+You don’t need to be a Capital One customer to use it and this extension can help you save money.

 Read our Capital One Shopping review for a step-by-step guide to using it.

 Capital One Shopping compensates us when you get the browser extension using the links we provided.